paljs/docs/src/pages/ui/guides/install-based-on-starter-kit.md

 <div class="note note-warning">
   <div class="note-title">Warning!</div>
   <div class="note-body">
-    Please note that <strong>it is not possible</strong> to build oah-admin
+    Please note that <strong>it is not possible</strong> to build gatsby-admin-template
     <strong> without these tools</strong> and it will not be possible because of
     the way how React is built.
   </div>